Alibaba To Raise Above $5B Via Dollar Bonds This Month: Reuters

 What Happened: The Jack Ma co-founded company could raise as much as $8 billion from the offering if the investor response is favorable, as per the newswire, and the funds are expected to be used for general corporate purposes.

-Why It Matters: The offering would be a gauge of investor interest in Alibaba, Reuters noted.
-The company has been facing intense scrutiny in China following the comments of Ma at an event in Shanghai late last year that were critical of the regulations in the country.
+Why It Matters: The offering would be a gauge of investor interest in Alibaba, which is facing intense regulatory scrutiny in China following the comments of Ma at an event in Shanghai late last year that were critical of the regulations in the country, Reuters noted.

 Alibaba sister company Ant Group’s $37 billion planned initial public offering was said to be personally scuttled by China’s President Xi Jinping.
 Ma has been absent from public view since the IPO was quashed.